 To configure Azure AD single sign-on with ZenQMS, perform the following steps:

-In the Azure portal, on the ZenQMS application integration page, click Single sign-on.
+In the Azure portal, on the ZenQMS application integration page, select Single sign-on.

 These values are not real.
-Update these values with the actual Identifier, Reply URL, and Sign-On URL.
+Update these values with the actual Identifier, Reply URL and Sign-on URL.
 Contact ZenQMS Client support team to get these values.
 You can also refer to the patterns shown in the Basic SAML Configuration section in the Azure portal.

-On the Set up Single Sign-On with SAML page, In the SAML Signing Certificate section, click the copy button to copy App Federation Metadata Url and paste it into Notepad.
+On the Set up Single Sign-On with SAML page, In the SAML Signing Certificate section, click copy button to copy App Federation Metadata Url and save it on your computer.